 OK, here’s the problem… you want to test a website by sending custom headers, but the website uses https.
+You want to use telnet to test SSL.
 Normally you’d just telnet to port 80 like so:

 telnet www.somesite 80 GET /index.html HTTP/1.1 Host: www.somesite